Publishing your research

 - Article format and length: Scholarly articles tend to include a bibliography and footnotes.
 A bibliography is a list of the resources (books, articles, studies, etc...) that the author used to write his/her article.
 You can usually find the bibliography at the end of the article.
 The articles in scholarly journals also tend to be longer than those in popular or industry publications.

-The HERDC definition of refereeing/peer review is included in the Specifications for the HERDC.
+The HERDC definition of refereeing/peer review is included in the FAQ for the HERDC website.

 One way to check if a journal is refereed is through Ulrich's International Periodicals Directory, available online through the Deakin Library Database listing.
 In the online version, you can select refereed journals by checking the box on the search screen or by looking for the little black and white referee's shirt, which indicates the chosen journal is refereed (peer reviewed).